 Binary operations that mix set or frozenset instances with Multiset instances will always return a Multiset.
-Since the Multiset is also a dict, it inherits some of its methods:
+Since the Multiset internally uses a dict, it exposes some of its methods and allows keybased access for elements:

-s[elem]
+s[element]

-Return the multiplicity of elem in s.
+Return the multiplicity of element in s.
 Returns 0 for elements that are not in the multiset.

-s[elem] = value
+s[element] = value

-Set the multiplicity of elem to value.
+Set the multiplicity of element to value.
 Setting the multiplicity to 0 removes the element.
+This is not supported by FrozenMultiset.

-del s[elem]
+del s[element]

-See remove().
+See remove ().
+This is not supported by FrozenMultiset.